 Day 2: Transit to Huehuetenango

-On Sunday, March 3rd, we set off for Huehuetenango with Mario, an Anacafe scout.
-After a five-hour drive, we discussed the current economic situation and the opportunities for coffee growers.
-Anacafe, a government organization that supports coffee producers, is encouraging pruning of older plants for more sustainable growth.
+On Sunday, March 3, we set off for Huehuetenango with Mario, a scout from Anacafe.
+After a five-hour drive, we discussed the year's economic situation and opportunities for coffee farmers.
+Anacafe, a government organization that supports coffee producers, is encouraging the pruning of older plants for more sustainable growth.

 Day 3: Visits to Jacaltenango and San Antonio Huista

-On Monday, March 4th, we left at 5:30 a.m. for Jacaltenango and San Antonio Huista.
-We met with Carlos and Magdalí Martínez, Anacafe engineers, and Aldo Palacios, our driver and accountant.
-We visited the "El Sendero" cooperative and met Don Pablo, the cooperative manager.
+On Monday, March 4th, we departed at 5:30 am for Jacaltenango and San Antonio Huista.
+We met up with Carlos and Magdalí Martínez, engineers from Anacafe, and Aldo Palacios, our driver and accountant.
+We visited the "El Sendero" cooperative and met Don Pablo, the manager.
 We took 12 samples of Caturra coffee with us.

-Later, we visited Guayab's facilities in Jacaltenango, where we met several producers and presented our purchasing model based on quality compensation.
-We then visited the Rancho Viejo cooperative and took samples of their Anacafe 14, Catuai, Caturra, Sarchimor, and Pacamara varieties.
+Later, we visited Guayab's facilities in Jacaltenango, where we met several producers and presented our purchasing model based on compensation for quality.
+Then, we visited the Rancho Viejo cooperative and took samples of their Anacafe 14, Catuai, Caturra, Sarchimor, and Pacamara varieties.

 Day 4: Visit to Maximiliano Hernández's Farm

 On Tuesday, March 5th, Luis, an engineer from Guayab, picked us up to visit Maximiliano Hernández's farm.
-We learned about his pulping and fermentation process, which is carried out by his wife, María Roselia Hernández.
-We were impressed by their dedication and the meticulous care they put into every step of the process.
-All of this made us reflect on how we can improve our processes at Right Side Coffee to offer the best coffee beans to our customers in cafes and coffee shops in Barcelona.
+We learned about his pulping and fermentation process, carried out by his wife, María Roselia Hernández.
+We were impressed by their dedication and the meticulous care they put into each stage of the process.
+This made us reflect on how we can improve our processes at Right Side Coffee to offer the best whole bean coffee to our customers in cafes and coffee shops in Barcelona.

-On Wednesday, March 6th, we left a little later than usual and immersed ourselves in discussions about crucial topics such as coffee quality, processing methods, and the challenges facing producers today.
-From farming practices to drying systems, every detail was carefully and thoughtfully examined to fully understand the complexity and beauty of the coffee production process in Guatemala.
+On Wednesday, March 6, we set off a little later than usual and immersed ourselves in discussions about crucial topics such as coffee quality, processing methods, and the challenges producers currently face.
+From farming practices to drying systems, every detail was examined with care and attention to fully understand the complexity and beauty of the coffee production process in Guatemala.

 We split up: Joaquín stayed at Anacafe to roast the samples while Mario and I went to visit two cooperatives in San Marcos.
-We were surprised by the lack of communication about coffee quality and potential pricing.
-These types of challenges are common in coffee production, but they are crucial to ensuring producers receive fair compensation for their specialty coffee.
+We were surprised by the lack of communication regarding the coffee's quality and its potential price.
+These kinds of challenges are common in coffee production, but they are crucial to ensuring that producers receive fair compensation for their specialty coffee.

 Day 6: Reflections on Education and Child Labor

-On Thursday, March 7, Carlos spoke to us about literacy and schooling levels, as well as the work of child farm workers.
-We reflected on possible solutions and the challenges facing the implementation of educational programs in local communities.
-We also analyzed coffee samples and noticed that many were below quality standards, possibly due to weather conditions.
-These topics are essential to understanding the social and economic context of coffee producers in Guatemala.
+On Thursday, March 7, Carlos spoke to us about literacy and school enrollment rates, as well as child labor on farms.
+We reflected on possible solutions and the challenges of implementing educational programs in local communities.
+We also analyzed coffee samples and noted that many fell below quality standards, possibly due to weather conditions.
+These topics are essential for understanding the social and economic context of coffee producers in Guatemala.

 Day 7: Problems with the Humidity Reading Machine

-On Friday, March 8, we discovered that the humidity reading machine was not calibrated correctly, which affected our quality measurements.
-This nearly forced us to return to Spain empty-handed, but we managed to resolve the problem in time.
+On Friday, March 8th, we discovered that the moisture meter was not properly calibrated, which affected our quality measurements.
+This almost caused us to return to Spain empty-handed, but we managed to resolve the issue in time.
 This incident underscores the importance of precision and quality control at every stage of the coffee production process.

-Our trip to Guatemala was an enriching and eye-opening experience that allowed us to immerse ourselves in the country's rich coffee culture and strengthen our ties with local communities and cooperatives.
-Despite some technical setbacks, we managed to overcome the challenges and advance our mission to explore and understand the world of Guatemalan coffee.
+Our trip to Guatemala was an enriching and enlightening experience that allowed us to immerse ourselves in the country's rich coffee culture and strengthen our ties with local communities and cooperatives.
+Despite some technical setbacks, we were able to overcome the challenges and advance in our mission to explore and understand the world of Guatemalan coffee.

-Right Side Coffee - Award-winning coffee roasters in Barcelona, committed to quality and working directly with producers at source.
+Right Side Coffee - Award-winning coffee roasters in Barcelona, committed to quality and direct contact with producers at origin.

 More stories here, on our Instagram profile.